 Canada Soccer names roster for CONCACAF Women’s Olympic Qualifying Championship Texas 2016

-Posted on 26 January 2016 in Women's Olympic Football Tournament
+Posted on 26 January 2016 in Women's National Team / Olympic Team

 With just over two weeks until Canada’s opening match of the 2016 CONCACAF Women’s Olympic Qualifying Championship, Canada Soccer Women’s National Team Head Coach John Herdman has named the 20 players who will represent Canada in Texas.
 Canada will be looking to secure its spot at this summer’s Olympic Games through a victory in the semi-final knockout round, but the team’s goal for this competition is to take home CONCACAF’s top spot.